 The key mail_type can have the following values:

-The data that inform the receiver of new files that can be downloaded will also include the sub-path to the website.
+The data that informs the receiver of new files that can be downloaded will also include the sub-path to the website.
 The key download_dir includes the data to the receivers sub-directory used in the URL.

 '{"from":"sender@sysctl.se","to":"receiver@sysctl.se","lang":"en","mail_type":"new_file_available","download_dir":"a9a7aff2a9d58cc1f0ee007f9c2e257a5d15918bfe62625b09b6e783b2ba536e","jobcard":"/var/deaddrop/work/backend/fromcgi/sender@sysctl.seXw9vFynlx3datEBmzPXIq4xS"}'